paulkarpenko/us-code-ui/uscode/title-28-judiciary-and-judicial-procedure/chapter-005-district-courts.md

 Paragraph (2) of subsection (b) of section 4 of Pub.
 L. 95–408, cited as a credit to this section, was amended generally by Pub.
 L. 96–4, § 1, Mar.
 30, 1979, 93 Stat.
 6, and enacted provisions which are set out as a note under [section 93 of this title](./chapter-005-district-courts.md#section-93).

 #### Amendments
+2024—Subsec. (a).
+Pub.
+L. 118–203 increased number of permanent district judgeships as follows: in Northern District of Alabama from 7 to 8, in Arizona from 12 to 13, in Central District of California from 27 to 28, in Southern District of Florida from 17 to 18, in Hawaii from 3 to 4, in Kansas from 5 to 6, in Eastern District of Missouri from 6 to 7, in New Mexico from 6 to 7, in Western District of North Carolina from 4 to 5, and in Eastern District of Texas from 7 to 8.

 2008—Subsec. (b)(2).
 Pub.
 L. 110–402 substituted “Counselor” for “administrative assistant”.

 2002—Subsec. (a).
 Pub.
 L. 107–273 increased number of permanent district judgeships as follows: in Southern District of California from 8 to 13, in Central and Southern Districts of Illinois from 3 to 4, in Northern District of New York from 4 to 5, in Western District of North Carolina from 3 to 4, in Western District of Texas from 11 to 13, and in Eastern District of Virginia from 10 to 11.